Student use of a quantum simulation and visualization tool: Background

 \subsection{Quantum Composer}

 In this study, we investigate the student use of a new quantum simulation tool: Quantum Composer.
-Rather than focusing on individual, curated simulations like the three projects mentioned earlier, Composer is a flexible and interactive tool that enables educators and students to build and simulate one-dimensional quantum systems through a `drag-and-drop' visual programming and execution interface.
+Composer was developed at Aarhus University (where this study was performed) and is available for free download for all major desktop computer platforms~\cite{Quatomic}.
+Rather than focusing on individual, curated simulations like the three projects mentioned in the SM, Composer is a flexible and interactive tool that enables educators and students to build and simulate one-dimensional quantum systems through a `drag-and-drop' visual programming and execution interface.
 Composer is described in detail in Ref.~\cite{Composer_Cookbook} and relevant elements are discussed briefly here.

 The interface consists of a simulation environment where elements are dragged-and-dropped and connected together sequentially, as shown in Fig.~\ref{fig:scenario_2}.
 These elements are referred to as \emph{nodes} with interactive capabilities, e.g., entering scalars to create an arbitrary linear combination or defining a potential function.
 Composer also consists of a collection of visualization \emph{nodes}, such as the \emph{State Comparison Plot} that displays single eigenstates and superposition states, both in static and time-dependent configurations.
 The plots have checkboxes that enable the user to select which information they would like to see on the plot.
 For instance, one can visualize the real part, imaginary part, and the probability density of any wavefunction either simultaneously or one at a time by selecting the relevant checkbox.
 Composer is also capable of time-evolving a state given an initial state and potential.
 Once a simulation is built, it can be saved and loaded as a \emph{flowscene}, which can be used by students for guided exploration.